pascal-gerber/time-wait-till/ReadMe.md

 ## dayTime.sleepTill("16:00")

-This is a module i've invented myself/
+This is a module i've invented myself\
 In this module you can only use one command
 ### Syntax
 dayTime.sleepTill()